 Surfers can be one of the coastal hazards as well.
 We all know of the places that are dodgy to leave the car.
 From the grumpy locals and their bars of wax and windshield art.
 The fact the ride is out of sight, and some punk might have a crack at it, because they don't make wallet pockets on a wetsuit.
 I heard someone say 'trust in god, but lock your door.'
 Not very deep but fair enough.

+I remember one Christmas eve, some guy paddled out at a heavy locals spot and made a bit of a kook of himself.
 The braddahs where having none of it, birth of Christ completely out of mind.
 The dudes innocently smoking a spliff and talking story in the parking lot, they saw where he stashed his keys.
 The keys where locked in the car, tires flattened, car covered in mud and the alarm set off.
 So this poor joe had to come in and deal, surrounded with a crew of guys all over 200lbs breathing down his neck, and the alarm going woop woop.
 Yuletide doesn't mean shit if in those shoes.

 Inspired?
 Surfers in eastern Canada were so burnt on the idea of not being able to access the coast they didn't just sit around drinking and bitching.
 They do have a lot to bitch about too, it gets real cold, so having more hassles really just shits you.
 They posse'd up and worked on that shit.
 Petitioned the government, got Tom Curren to play a concert, this and that.
 These go-to guys managed to get the government to commit to buying piece of land for a cool quarter mil, all for the coast access and preservation.
 With a side benefit; if unwitting private landowners did consume all the land, they'd be seeing a steady steam of men in tight black hooded suits running by, and be fearing it was an attack of ninjas of something.